number1hustler/candle-order-fe/README.md

 ## Overview

-This is the "Quickstart React" example Monday app.
-With a candle ordering UI built on it.
+This is the "Quickstart React" example Monday app, with a candle ordering UI built on it.
 The UI Elements are from [the Vibe UI Kit](https://style.monday.com/?path=/docs/welcome--docs)

 ## Run the project